analogueorm/factory/readme.md

     {
         $user = analogue_factory(App\User::class)->create();

-        // Use model in tests...
+        // Use entity in tests...
     }

 Again, you may override attributes on the model by passing an array to the `create` method: